glennhenry/cs-notes/docs/compilers-and-programming-languages/17-logic-languages/logic-languages.md

 - If preceding term succeed, cut is not skipped, the program stop backtrack since it encounter cut.

 ![If statement using cut](./if-statement.png)
-Source : Book 2 page 573
+Source: Book 2 page 573

 The cut operator can be used to achieve if-else statement.